mightyiam/dendritic/README.md

 Figuring out a practical and expressive architecture for a codebase that provides configurations had proven to cost many a Nix user protracted periods and multiple refactorings.

-Factors that contribute to the complexity of such an architecture:
+Factors contributing to the complexity of such an architecture:

 - Multiple configurations
 - Sharing of some modules across some configurations